-The farm 24 Rivers was bought with the savings of spinster Edith Fawssett who had come out from England in 1892.
-Her sister, Katherine was married to Arthur Peacock, a burger of Paul Kruger's Republic.
-Her niece, Molly Fawssett had joined the family in Waterberg in 1899, on the eve of war.
-For three years the Peacock/Fawssett family were cut off from the outside world, unable to send or receive post.
+"The farm, 24 Rivers, was bought with the savings of spinster Edith Fawssett, who had come out from England in 1892.
+Her sister, Katherine, was married to Arthur Peacock, a burger of Paul Kruger's Republic.
+Her niece, Molly Fawssett, had joined the family in Waterberg in 1899, on the eve of war.
+For three years, the Peacock/Fawssett family was cut off from the outside world, unable to send or receive post.

-After the war, in 1904, the family moved to 24 Rivers, Molly married Edward Davidson in 1905 and they, too, settled on the farm, 24 Rivers.
+After the war, in 1904, the family moved to 24 Rivers.
+Molly married Edward Davidson in 1905, and they, too, settled on the farm, 24 Rivers.

-Church Sunday weekends provided the excuse for tennis, amateur dramatics, and happy visiting and led to the formation of a tight knit and loving community.
+Church Sunday weekends provided the excuse for tennis, amateur dramatics, and happy visiting and led to the formation of a tight-knit and loving community.
 The descendants of these families are part of this church community to this day.

 Today, the church has grown, and meetings are vibrant and homely.
 Bishop Philip Le Feuvre, recognizing the mix of Christians in the Waterberg, suggested that the chapel be run not as an Anglican Church, but as a non-denominational church community embracing all English-speaking Christians in the Waterberg.
 On most Sundays, you will find a cosmopolitan mix of English, Afrikaans, Sotho, Malawian, Zimbabwean, and American Christians worshipping Christ and enjoying the informal focus on the heart of the Gospel in services run by ordinary Christians engaged in many different walks of life.